Revised by-laws approved by Staff Council as of December 20, 2017

 The name of this organization will be the West Virginia University Staff Council, hereafter referred to as the Staff Council.

-The Staff Council may consist of up to (5) members from each of the five major occupational classifications (sectors) as defined by the Division of Human Resources.
-These classifications (sectors) are: Administrative/Managerial, Professional/Non-teaching, Paraprofessional/Technician, Clerical/Secretarial, Physical Plant/ Maintenance/Service.
+The Staff Council may consist of up to five (5) members from each of the five major occupational classifications (sectors) as defined by the Division of Talent and Culture These classifications (sectors) are: Administrative/Managerial, Professional/Non-teaching, Paraprofessional/Technician, Clerical/Secretarial, Physical Plant/ Maintenance/Service.
 In addition to the above members, two ex-officio positions will be included in the Staff Council meetings.
 The Advisory Council of Classified Employees (ACCE) representative will have voting power and serve as ex-officio.
-The remaining ex-officio position is non-voting and is represented by the Vice-President for Human Resources or designee.
+The remaining ex-officio position is non-voting and is represented by the Vice-President for Talent and Culture or designee.

 The purposes of the Staff Council are:

-- The elec t ion of officers of Staff Council will take place at the first regular meeting in July.
+a.
+The election of officers of Staff Council will take place at the first regular meeting in July.

-- Nominations may be submitted, in writing, to the Staff Council Chair and to the Vice President of Human Resources (or designee) prior to the meeting.
+c.
+Nominations may be submitted, in writing, to the Staff Council Chair and to the Vice President of Talent and Culture (or designee) prior to the meeting.
 Nominations of officers will also be taken from the floor at the July meeting.
 Voting will be by secret ballot unless only one person is nominated.
 The nominee receiving the highest number of votes will be elected.

-- In the event that an officer position becomes vacant, an election by members of Staff Council will be held in accordance with provisions of Article XII and will take place at the first meeting after notice of a vacancy is given.
-This section will not apply to the office of the Chair of Staff Council .
+f.
+In the event that an officer position becomes vacant, an election by members of Staff Council will be held in accordance with provisions of Article XII and will take place at the first meeting after notice of a vacancy is given.
+This section will not apply to the office of the Chair of Staff Council.

 1. The Chair will: